IBMDeveloperMEA/DeveloperFestival21/README.md

 |How to use Universal Base Image to deploy applications on Red Hat OpenShift|Asna Javed and Masa Abushamleh|Learning Path https://developer.ibm.com/learningpaths/universal-application-image/|
 |CI and CD for Kubernetes|[Aco Vidovic](https://www.linkedin.com/in/aco-vidovic-6930647)||

+## Feedback
+💬 Your feedback is very important to us.
+Please take a minute to share your thoughts with us: https://ibm.biz/Bdf8pm